Chief Ignacio

-In 1887 the US Congress passed the General Allotment Act, better known as the Dawes Act.
+In 1887, the US Congress passed the General Allotment Act, better known as the Dawes Act.
 It was intended to regulate the breakup of the communal Native American lands and assign separate householder allotments of 160 acres each, with "surplus" land to be sold on the open market.
 This was another step in assimilating the Native Americans to European-American ways, based on individual landholdings.
 In 1895 the Southern Utes voted on the issue, narrowly passing a measure for allotment.

-Refusing to have their land broken up, Chief Ignacio and the Weeminuche people moved to the western part of the Southern Ute Reservation in 1896.
+Refusing to have their land broken up, Ignacio and the Weeminuche people moved to the western part of the Southern Ute Reservation in 1896.
 Their descendants have occupied the Ute Mountain Ute Reservation with headquarters at Navajo Springs.
-Later they moved their capital to Towaoc.
+Later, they moved their capital to Towaoc.
 The Ute Mountain Ute are one of three federally recognized tribes of the Ute people.